seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 });
 ```

-`GeoprocessingHandler` requires a `title` and `description`, to uniquely identify your geoprocessing function amongst the other functions published by your project.
-It also accepts some parameters for the Lambda function:
+`GeoprocessingHandler` requires a `title` and `description`, to uniquely identify the geoprocessing function that will be published by your project.
+It also accepts some additional parameters defining what resources the Lamda should have, and its behavior:

-- timeout: how many seconds the Lambda will run before it times out in error.
+- `timeout`: how many seconds the Lambda will run before it times out in error.
-- memory: memory allocated to the Lambda, can go up to 10,240 MB.
+- `memory`: memory allocated to the Lambda, can go up to 10,240 MB.
 Number of processors increase with memory size automatically.
-- executionMode: determines how the report client waits for your function to finish.
+- `executionMode`: determines how the report client waits for your function to finish.
 Sync - wait with connection open, Async - wait for web socket message.
 Async is the best default to not tie up your browsers network connections.

-You can change all of these parameters to suit your needs, but the default values are suitable for now.
+You can change all these parameter values to suit your needs, but the default values are suitable for now.

 `simpleFunction` is already registered as a geoprocessing function in `project/geoprocessing.json`, along with `blankFunction` which you will learn about later.